mrudden/reddelstiltskin/README.md

 # reddelstiltskin
-Firefox extension that switches 'www.reddit.com' to 'old.reddit.com'.
+Firefox extension that redirects URLs at 'www.reddit.com' to 'old.reddit.com'.
 Simple and privacy-centered, will never be sold.

 ## Currently supports
 - redirecting 'www.reddit.com' to 'old.reddit.com'